goodonone/celebrity-health-fitness-video-subscription/README.md

 ### New Celebrity Workouts, Posted Weekly and Live One-On-Ones For Highest Tier Members:
 ![Design preview for the Celebrity Health & Fitness App](finalProject/Design/Screenshots/Home/BannerFour.jpg)

-### A Carousel Showcasing The Current And Past Members' 'Success Stories' Using The App:
+### A Carousel Showcasing Current And Past Members' 'Success Stories' Using The App:
 ![Design preview for the Celebrity Health & Fitness App](finalProject/Design/Screenshots/Home/BannerFive.jpg)